exercism/docs/building/tooling/test-runners/interface.md

 > version: 3

 Link a test to a specific task via the task's ID, which is the number used at the start of the task heading.
-Only link a test to a task if it can be linked to precisely _one_ test.
+Only link a test to a task if it can be linked to precisely _one_ task.

 At the moment, only Concept Exercises have well-defined tasks that you can link tests to, but this might change in the future.